Last updated: 8 June 2022

 Culture Recovery Fund for independent cinemas

-The Government has provided £30 million of funding through its unprecedented £1.57 billion Culture Recovery Fund to help Britain’s culture, arts and heritage organisations including cinemas hit hard by the pandemic.
+The UK Government provided an unprecedented £1.57 billion Culture Recovery Fund to help Britain’s culture, arts and heritage organisations including independent cinemas hit hard by the pandemic.

 BFI FAN Film Exhibition Fund

-The BFI FAN Film Exhibition Fund is now open, with over £630,000 of National Lottery funding available to exhibitors across the UK.
-The fund will support activity to re-engage audiences with collective, big screen film experiences at film festivals, mixed arts venues, and both community and traditional cinemas.
+The BFI FAN Film Exhibition Fund made over £630,000 of National Lottery funding available to exhibitors across the UK.
+It supported activity to re-engage audiences with collective, big screen film experiences at film festivals, mixed arts venues, and both community and traditional cinemas.